patie229/DBMS_03/README.md

 > single column of `book`?
 >
 > *Your answer:*
+>
+> The relational model only allows atomic values ​​in each cell (1NF).
+Storing multiple author_ids in a single column of book (e.g., "1,2,3" or an array type) would violate this rule and make it impossible to:declare a foreign key to author (a foreign key can only point to a unique identifier, not a substring) — referential integrity collapses;
+perform an efficient join between authors and books (the string would need to be parsed, preventing the use of any B-tree index);
+perform simple queries like "how many books has author 2 written?" which would require textual pattern matching instead of a COUNT.
+The table writes(author_id, isbn) solves all these problems by representing each edge of the N:M relationship with an atomic row, with two properly declared foreign keys and a composite primary key that prevents duplicates.

 > **Question 1.2:** `loan_id` is a surrogate key even though a loan might seem
 > to be uniquely identified by `(member_no, copy_no, loan_date)`.
 Name one